userfront/guide/docs/jwt-structure.md

 ## Auth token

-When a user signs up or logs in, they recieve a [JWT](/jwt-json-web-token) auth token in their browser at your domain.
+When a user signs up or logs in, they recieve a [JWT](/jwt-json-web-token) auth token in their browser as a cookie for your domain.
 Your application can use this token to authenticate and authorize the user.

 The token's payload is: